What is a Navigational Search Query?

 For brands

-Navigational queries are ideal for brands because they signal brand awareness and loyalty.
+Navigational keywords are ideal for brands because they signal brand awareness and loyalty.
 When someone searches directly for your brand name, it’s a clear sign they know you, trust you, and want to engage with your site.
 It’s the online equivalent of a customer walking straight into your store, passing all your competitors.
 This is powerful and prevalent, as you can see from Keyword Explorer’s Monthly Volume of the keyword “peloton” below.

 Moz tool Keyword Explorer data for the keyword "peloton."